angu79/theming-angular-material/practice/19. material-customization-symbols/README.md

 # Try it yourself - Material Symbols
-In this exercise we will practice The Icons system of **Angular Material**
+In this exercise we will practice The Symbols of **Angular Material**

 > In this example, please use the angular material documentation
 * [System variables](https://material.angular.io/guide/system-variables)